• Skip to main content

 Nightjar Surveys

-As a Nightjar Surveyor you will become a researcher of these cryptic species and help us gather information about their distribution, abundance, habitat associations, and population trends.
-This information is critical to and will be used to aid/inform conservation and management efforts.
+As a Nightjar Surveyor you will help gather information about these mysterious birds, helping scientists understand their distribution, abundance, habitat associations, and population trends.
+This information is critical to aid conservation and management efforts.

-Surveys require a team of two and a vehicle.
-They take place within one week of the full moon in June on designated routes and in the evening.
-Workshops and training tools will be provided and we will always be available should you have any questions or concerns.
+Surveys take place within one week of the full moon in June on designated routes and in the evening.
+Workshops and training tools are provided.

 Eastern Whip-poor-will populations have declined more than 75% in the last 20 years.
 These birds are a heritage species, loved and remembered by Elders, homesteaders, and dreamers.
 They have an unmistakable and heart-warming call.

-Whip-poor-wills are part of the Nightjar family and are aerial insectivores who consume large amounts of flying insects, including thousands of mosquitoes!
+Whip-poor-wills are part of the Nightjar family and are aerial insectivores who consume large amounts of flying insects!
 They are also one of the only birds that has whiskers!

 These nocturnal birds are able to camouflage well as they roost on branches within forests during the day.
 On clear moonlit nights during the summer (they are most active at dusk from June to July) they can often be heard repeating their own name over and over.
 If you can hear the “Whip-poor-will” call from your property, we want to know about it!